Absence of fast scrambling in thermodynamically stable long-range interacting systems: Proof of Theorem : Short-time Lieb-Robinson bound for the Frobenius norm

 In order to overcome this problem, we utilize the standard differential recursion approach.
 We start from the inequality~\eqref{supp_BHV_bound}:

 For the commutator norm $\| [ W_X(t), U_Y] \|_F$, we can derive the following inequality:

 where we define $H_X$ as

 The proof of this inequality is followed by the same approach as in~\cite[Inequality~(A.10)]{ref:Hastings2006-ExpDec}.
-Therefore, we need to consider the quasi-locality of the time evolution of $k$-local Hamiltonian as $H_X(t)$ instead of the original time evolution $W_X(t)$.
+Therefore, we need to consider the quasi-locality of the time evolution of $k$-local Hamiltonian [i.e., $H_X(t)$] instead of the original time evolution $W_X(t)$.

 For the estimation of $\| [H_X (t), U_Y]\|_F$, we first decompose the Hamiltonian $H_X$ as follows: